BOSS Organizing Summer School

 Provide local grassroots organizations with summer staff capacity, while giving current staff opportunities to sharpen their training, facilitation, and management skills.

-Foster and deepen relationships between participants and develop opportunities for mentorship with the existing class of Black organizers in St. Louis.
+Foster and deepen relationships between participants and develop opportunities for mentorship with the existing class of organizers in St. Louis.

 Program elements:

 Full Work Day: Fellows will spend the last six weeks of the program working hands-on with a partner organization, applying the organizing training to current local campaigns.
-Past work projects include: registering voters, collecting signatures for ballot initiatives, canvassing, having one-on-one meetings, and shadowing experienced organizers in the field.

 Program dates and deadlines

-Application Closes: May 18th at 11:59pm
+Application Closes: May 1st at 11:59pm

-Fellows Notified: May 26th
+Fellows Notified: May 11th

-Program Dates: June 18th - August 8th.
+Program Dates: June 15th - August 8th.
 Sessions are daily from 10am-3pm during the first two weeks and then follow the partner organizations’ daily schedule (typically 6-8 hours daily).

 Applicants must be at least 18 to apply.
-If you’re interested in internship opportunities, please email karissa@actionstl.org.